Onlyaguest/AgoraToyBox/Readme_EN.md

 No programming experience required.
 Simply follow these easy steps to interact with your personal AI companion.
 With basic development skills, you can customize your own AI Toy interaction experience.

+## Quick Experience Guide
+For immediate testing, simply configure your phone's hotspot with name "AGORA_TOYBOX" and password "1234567890".
+The device will automatically connect and be ready for AI interaction!
+For complete network configuration options, including connecting to your existing WiFi network, please follow the detailed steps below.

 ## Getting Started

 ### Step 1: Power On